-- Master the computer tools and their main applications for the ordinary academic activity. - Have a proactive attitude in the desire to know what is ignored, essential throughout the entire training process and all professional activity with projection. - Ability to apply learned knowledge with flexibility and creativity and adapt them to new situations and contexts. - Demonstrate a level of knowledge sufficient for professional performance. - Use the appropriate information in formulating proposals and troubleshooting. - Ability to communicate effectively as a professional level oral and written, also using the advantages offered by ICT. - Identify the key factors of a problem. - Apply relevant knowledge and procedures to a range of complex situations.
+- Master the computer tools and their main applications for the ordinary academic activity. - Have a proactive attitude in the desire to know what is ignerd, essential throughout the entire training process and all professional activity with projection. - Ability to apply learned knowledge with flexibility and creativity and adapt them to new situations and contexts. - Demonstrate a level of knowledge with flexibility and creativity and adapt them to new situations and contexts. - Demonstrate a level of knowledge sufficient for professional performance. - Use the appropriate information in formulating proposals and troubleshooting. - Ability to communicate effectively as a pforessional level oral and written, also using the advantages offered by ICT. - Identify the key factors of a problem. - Apply relevant knowledge and procedures to a range of complex situations.

-Specific competences:
+Specific competences.

-- Be able to identify the main functions of the area of Operations Management. - Ability to relate the area of operations with business strategy and its relationship with other functional areas of business such as marketing or logistics function. - Ability to identify and plan production and operations activities of a company, such as product and process design, total quality, production planning, inventory management. - Ability to use basic analytical tools and methods mentioned above for the planning and management in the area of production and operations.
+- Be able to identify the main functions of the area of Operations Management. - Ability to relate the area of operations with business strategy and it relationship with other functional areas of business such as marketing or logistics function. - Ability to identify and plan production and operations activities of a company, such as product and porcess design, total quality, production planning, inventory management. - Ability to use basic analytical tools and methods mentioned above for the planning and management in the area of production and operations.